Equivariant cohomology of a complexity-one four-manifold is determined by combinatorial data: Classification of Hamiltonian circle actions on symplectic four-manifolds

-If there are ephemeral edges in an extended decorated graph, then the number of fat vertices is exactly one.
+Note that by \cite[Lemma~4.9]{ah}, robustness does not depend on the choice of generic metric.
+Thus, if an edge is robust, there is an integrable complex structure on $(M,\omega)$ such that the edge corresponds to an embedded holomorphic sphere with respect to this structure.
+It follows from \S \ref{preface} and Remark \ref{rem:spheres} that if there are ephemeral edges in the extended decorated graph for a generic metric, then the number of fat vertices is exactly one.
 By our convention, it is the maximal vertex.
-Moreover, the chains can be ordered by $m_{1,1} \geq m_{2,1} \geq 1=m_{3,1}=\cdots=m_{k,1}$, where $m_{i,1}$ is the label of the first edge from the bottom in the $i^{\mathrm{th}}$ chain.
-The edges that are possibly ephemeral are the first edges in the chains.
+Moreover, the edges in such a graph that are possibly ephemeral are the first edges in the chains.
 However, for $i=1,2$, the first edge in the $i^{\mathrm{th}}$ chain is never ephemeral.
-Remark \ref{rem:spheres} and the list of possible minimal models imply following characterization of ephemeral edges.
+The following characterization of ephemeral edges is thus a consequence of \S \ref{preface} and Remark \ref{rem:spheres}.

-\begin{Proposition} \labell{claim:eph} An edge is ephemeral if and only if it is the first edge in the $i^{\mathrm{th}}$ chain, $i \geq 3$, and $m_{2,1}\geq 2$. \end{Proposition}
+\begin{Proposition} \labell{claim:eph} Let $S^1 \acts (M,\omega)$ be a compact, connected, four-dimensional Hamiltonian $S^1$-manifold.
+In the extended decorated graph with respect to a generic metric, we order the chains so that the labels satisfy $m_{1,1} \geq m_{2,1} \geq 1=m_{3,1}=\cdots=m_{k,1}$, where $m_{i,1}$ is the label of the first edge from the minimum in the $i^{\mathrm{th}}$ chain.
+An edge is ephemeral if and only if the following hold. \begin{itemize} \item The graph has exactly one fat vertex, which by our conventions is the maximum under the momentum map; \item the edge is the first edge in the $i^{\mathrm{th}}$ chain; and \item $i \geq 3$ and $m_{2,1}\geq 2$. \end{itemize} \end{Proposition}